mre/mre.github.io.v2/blog/2017-the-future-of-rust.md

 is probably the huge amount of legacy code.
 Many industries maintain large codebases in Cobol, C or Fortran that are not easily rewritten.

-Fortunately Rust has been proven to work very nicely with other languages.
+Fortunately, Rust has been proven to work very nicely with other languages.
 Partly because of strong C-compatibility and partly because there is no Runtime or Garbage Collector.
-A common pattern is to optimize some core part of an application in Rust that has hard safety/performance requirements, while leaving the rest untouched.
+A typical pattern is to optimize some core part of an application in Rust that has hard safety/performance requirements, while leaving the rest untouched.
 I think this symbiosis will only become stronger in the long run.
-There are even ambitious projects like [Corrode](https://fosdem.org/2017/schedule/event/mozilla_translation_from_c_to_rust/) which attempt to automatically translate C code to Rust.
+There are even ambitious projects like [Corrode](https://fosdem.org/2017/schedule/event/mozilla_translation_from_c_to_rust/) which attempt to translate C code to Rust automatically.

 ### Summary